 Pembina benchmarks its policies and procedures against major North American companies to assess its standards, and it adopts best practices as appropriate.
 Some of its best practices are derived from the NYSE rules and comply with applicable rules adopted by the SEC to meet the requirements of the Sarbanes-Oxley Act of 2002 and the Dodd-Frank Wall Street Reform and Consumer Protection Act.

-Further information about Pembina's corporate governance can be found on Pembina's website at www.pembina.com.
+Further information about Pembina's corporate governance will be contained in Pembina's information circular for its 2016 annual meeting.

 CANADIAN OIL AND GAS INDUSTRY

 General